divyajeettt/KeepMyPass/README.md

 - Patch as many Security Issues as possible
 - Improve UI/design
 - Involvement of real encryption/decryption algorithms instead of character-mapping
+- Use of an alternate package to handle Binary Files
+- Implementation of an alternative to store encryption/decryption keys